Syria mediator wants U.N. resolution based on Geneva deal

 "There is no military solution to the crisis," Brahimi said, adding that without a political process to end the violence "the crisis won't stay inside Syria but will flow to neighbouring countries and possibly distant countries."

-(Reporting by Tamim Elyan; Writing by Edmund Blair; Editing by Stephen Powell)
+(Reporting by Tamim Elyan; Writing by Edmund Blair; Editing by Bernard Orr)